dominik-pichler/Geometry_based_preprocessing_for_GNNs/Report.md

 Also, in all cases except for **GBPre_GIN** the models with GBPre outperformed the standard models in the *F1_Test*.
 This highlights my initial assumption that geometry based preprocessing might acutally be a good enhancement for the deep learning approach (which proved very useful for this kind of problem).

+To answer the question of wether Deep Learning was an apppropriate tool for this kind of problem, I would conclude that it definitely is a very good, if not the best approach to my knowledge, as the complexity of those networks is way to big to be processed and analysed otherwise.

+Regarding the time-estimates, I was pretty accurate, except for the preprocessing which tool longer than expected due to my underestimation of the complexity.
+What I also underestimated was the amout of RAM needed to preprocess the data in Neo4j.

 ## Learnings